Solemates-Turing2108/backend2.0/README.md

 - Run your own development server.
 In the terminal, run:
   - `python3 app.py`
   - Your terminal will show you the url of your local server
+- Create a .env file on the same level as the app.py.
+Assign the url for the postgres database in the form of:
+  - `URL = postgresql://(full url from heroku postgres config variables)`
+- We have also hidden the password of the gmail we used.
+Change the email address in app.py to something you can use and put its password in the .env file as:
+  - `EMAIL_PASSWORD = your_password`

 # API Endpoints
 Endpoint : https://turingsolemates.herokuapp.com/